 Mandel attended Topeka Collegiate and Topeka West High School before receiving a Degree in Architectural Drafting from The University of Texas San Antonio in 2012.
 After graduating, Mandel moved back to Topeka to be closer to his family and friends.
 After 5 years in the automotive sales industry, he is excited to begin a new career in the sports industry and be part of the new franchise.

 He currently lives in Topeka with his 3 children, Ryder, Titan, and Maxson, his girlfriend Kacie, and their 4 dogs and cat.

 Karen joined the Topeka Pilots this year and is concentrating on group sales and fundraising opportunities.
 She has lived in Topeka most of her life and attended Washburn University where she met her husband Steve.

 After a career at Southwestern Bell Telephone Company, Karen spent 11 years in sales with the insurance industry.

 Alfrey’s love of hockey began in 2001 when the USHL came to Topeka.
 She and Steve joined the billet program and have been billets almost every year since.
 They have also been a host family for several exchange students and baseball players in the summer league.

 Karen resides in Shawnee County with Steve and their dog.
 They have 2 grown children.
-Karen was excited to have the opportunity to work with the Topeka Pilots and Mr. Hunt and would love to assist you in having a group function or party at one of the home games so give her a call to get it scheduled.
+Karen was excited to have the opportunity to work with the Topeka Pilots and would love to assist you in having a group function or party at one of the home games so give her a call to get it scheduled.

 Play-by-Play Broadcaster - Sean Kelly